-The Diabetes Research Center (DRC) of the University of Pennsylvania is not currently accepting applications to perform pilot and feasibility studies in diabetes and related endocrine and metabolic disorders.
-The deadline for new applications for 2019 - 2020 awards was December 3, 2018 at 5:00pm.
+The Diabetes Research Center (DRC) of the University of Pennsylvania is no longer accepting applications for support to perform pilot and feasibility studies in diabetes and related endocrine and metabolic disorders for the 2021 - 2022 award cycle.
+The deadline was extended to Monday, January 18, 2021 by 5:00 pm.

 The P&F program is intended to support new investigators and established investigators new to diabetes research.
 Established diabetes investigators pursing high impact/high risk projects or projects that are a significant departure from their usual work are also eligible for support under the DRC P&F program.
 Applications are welcome from basic, clinical and translational investigators.